 PWAs are different from regular apps in a few key ways.
 For example, they don’t have to be installed on a user’s device as regular apps do.
 They also work well in mobile and desktop environments, and they can be accessed from any device or browser.

-Native apps have been around for a while, and they are clearly still one of the most important factors when it comes to smartphone usability.
+Native apps, on the other hand, are still one of the most important factors when it comes to smartphone usability.
 They provide an exciting user experience because they are specifically designed for each individual operating system.

 In fact, both iOS and Android enjoy high adoption rates due to the many benefits that native apps offer.
-First and foremost, native apps typically take advantage of the capabilities that each operating system offers.
+They typically take advantage of the capabilities that each operating system offers.
 This means you get access to features such as powerful multitasking, efficient resource usage, fast performance, and more.

 Furthermore, app stores usually host only certified native apps which guarantees quality control and ensures compatibility with devices running on different versions of iOS or Android (for example iPhone 5s running iOS 10 versus an Android phone running Marshmallow).
 This makes it easier for users to find what they’re looking for without having to worry about potential complications later on down the road.

 |Installation||Easy & fast with “Add to home screen”||Time-consuming|